 In this post, we took a deep look into the world of autism.

 We looked at what autism spectrum disorder is.
-We looked at rates of autism and how they have increased and we also touched on some therapies designed to help support children diagnosed with autism.
+We looked at autism rates by country and how they have increased and we also touched on some therapies designed to help support children diagnosed with autism.

 Specifically, though, we looked at the countries with lowest autism rates, and autism rates by country, and we avoided conspiracy theories and stuck to proven data.

 In the world of autism, we are far from having all the answers, but we can certainly ask the questions and have all the data and facts can help us to ask better questions.

 I am not a parent of autistic kids but my wife is a teacher who specializes in working with autistic kids and in my 9 to 5 working with kids, I do see a number of kids on the autism spectrum.

-Thus, while definitely not an expert, I am closely connected to that world.
+Thus, while not a complete expert, I am closely connected to that world.

-I am not a doctor, autism expert or a health professional.
+I am not a doctor or a health professional.
 This post, like all my posts, is based on my research, opinions, and observations.
 If you need medical or professional advice you should seek out a qualified professional in your area.

 Data sources for top 15 autism rates by country data: